elad-bar/ha-shinobi/README.md

 | Mode       | stop (Disabled), start (Watch-Only), record (Record) |
 | Type       | H264, MJPEG,                                         |
 | FPS        | -                                                    |

+#### Select
+Allow to control the monitor mode:
+- stop (Disabled)
+- start (Watch-Only)
+- record (Record)

+#### Switch
+Each switch will have the name pattern - {Integration Title} {Monitor Name} {Sound / Motion}:
+- Toggle off detector (motion / sound) will remove the entity
+- Toggle on will restore the entity
+- Switch for sound detection will not be available if monitor has no audio channel

+#### Media Browser
+Recorded videos are available if Media Browser integration is configured, Supports up to 500 videos (total)

 ## Events